 - Reduce pain, inflammation and edema

-- Facilitate cellular repair and regeneration
+- Facilitate cellular repair

 - Improve blood circulation and activate lymphatic drainage